loadthecode0/internship-experience-iitd/README.md

 You have to be good at algorithms as well as writing clean code.
 And definitely, competitive programming is a big, big boost for tests.

+- Get a good grip of DSA (COL106 if done).
-- If you have not done CP before, start with **Leetcode**.
-You can try the module of 150 interview problems as a starting point.
+- If you have not done CP before, start with [Leetcode](https://leetcode.com/).
+You can try the module of 150 interview problems, or sets like Striver's DSA sheet as a starting point.
 But this will NOT be enough for most tests.
-- Then move to the **CSES Problem set**.
+- Then move to the [CSES Problem set](https://cses.fi/problemset/list/).
 It is very educational and enough to get you to think about most standard approaches.
+- Use the famous [CP Handbook](https://cses.fi/book/book.pdf) to get a basic understanding of basic standard algorithms.
+There were some questions in tests which required implementation of approaches straight from here.
-- Keep giving **Codeforces** contests regularly.
+- Keep giving [Codeforces](https://codeforces.com/problemset) contests regularly.
+Start ASAP.
 Discuss approaches with friends and DON'T feel ashamed if you are not able to think through.
 It will come to you slowly.

 I wasn't good at CP at all initially.
 But I knew I could be better, so I worked on it.
 It can definitely be improved with time but the earlier you start, the better.
+Virtual contests helped me get faster.

 - Do assignments properly.
 Develop a habit of using classes and encapsulation.
 You should be as good at writing clean code as you can, as it leaves a good impression during interviews.
 - Be thorough with OOP concepts in your language.
+Geeksforgeeks sheets like [these](https://www.geeksforgeeks.org/c-programming-multiple-choice-questions/?ref=lbp) and [learncpp.com](https://learncpp.com) are good resources for C++.

 #### 2. Quant Roles